COURSE OVERVIEW

 We have a few main objectives in this course:

-- Be able to read and understand a research paper/practitioner blog about the use of LLMs in SE.
+• Be able to read and understand a research paper/practitioner blog about the use of LLMs in SE.

-- Identify the guidelines/best practices pointed out in the paper
+• Identify the guidelines/best practices pointed out in the paper

-- Collaboratively come up with a set of code examples that the rest of the class can experiment on to understand the guidelines.
+• Collaboratively come up with a set of code examples that the rest of the class can experiment on to understand the guidelines.

-- Experiment with the guidelines to see where it fails.
+• Experiment with the guidelines to see where it fails.

-- Documenting the guidlines and the failures.
+• Documenting the guidelines and the failures.

 AI Use

-We will use Github CoPilot in the class.
-As a student you have a free licence to it.
 Since this is a class about coding with AI, you are allowed to use AI tools anywhere unless noted otherwise.
 However, everyone is required to acknowledge how and where they used which AI tools in all reports and presentations.
 Failure to acknowledge properly will result in academic integrity violations.

 COURSE DELIVERY and GRADING

-The class is held in DC 2585 every Tuesday at 11.30 AM - 02.30 PM EST.
+The class is held in DC 2585 every Tuesday at 11.30 AM - 02.20 PM EST. A detailed schedule is available here.

-- Sharing the reports: The instructor team will collate all the reports as one document and edit it before making it available on the course website under a GPL licence.
+6. Sharing the reports: The instructor will collate all the reports as one document and edit it before making it available on the course website under a GPL licence.
 This will be done in the weeks following the end of the term.
 Each student will be given the option to include/not include their names as the author to the respective sections.

 Announcements: Any and all announcements will be made on Learn.
 Please set notifications up on Learn.